-Sometimes instructors make mistakes, and I am no exception: exams end up being harder than expected, or assignments are just too ambitious for the time available.
+Sometimes instructors make mistakes, and I am no exception!
+Exams sometimes end up being harder than expected or assignments are just too ambitious for the time available.
 In these (hopefully rare) cases, I reserve the right to modify the final course grades upwards.
-This modification is subject to the following policies: (1) the same modification will be applied to the grades of all students, and (2) the modification may never result in a lower grade, but always a higher one.
+This modification is subject to the following policies: (1) the same modification will be applied to the grades of all students, and (2) the modification may never lower grades, only ever raise them.